 Reduce the liquid by approximately one-third.
 Remember, it will thicken as it cools.
-Test a small amount on a plate as you might test jam, by placing a small amount on a plate and seeing if you can draw a line through the sauce.
+To test consistency, place a small amount of the sauce on a plate and draw a line through the sauce using a finger.
 If the line holds, the sauce is reduced enough.
 At room temperature, it should have the consistency of honey.

-When you’ve arrived at the proper consistency, remove from heat.
+When it has arrived at the proper consistency, remove from heat.
 Cool somewhat, and use it as desired, storing in an airtight container in the refrigerator for up to 2 weeks.

 - If the sauce comes out too thin, reduce it a bit more.

 - If you accidentally over-reduce it, simply add water a little at a time until the proper consistency is restored.
 Remember that it will thin a bit when heated.